 But then something changes at higher frequencies.
 The vertical dashed line shows the harmonic number corresponding to $1/\beta$, which is the expected frequency of Schelleng’s ripples (recall Fig. 13 of section 9.2).
 Around about that point in the spectrum plot, all the curves start to show peaks and dips, associated with the influence of these ripples.

 Figures 7 and 8 show corresponding plots for the other two columns of Fig. 4 marked by green arrows.
 They show similar features to Fig. 6, but the dashed lines are progressively further to the left because $\beta$ is larger (i.e. the bow is further from the bridge).
-The result is that the disruption associated with the Schelleng ripples happens before the systematic spreading of curves due to the corner-rounding effect has really got started.
+The result is that the disruption associated with the Schelleng ripples happens at a lower harmonic number than in Fig. 6, in a region of the plot where the systematic spreading of curves due to the corner-rounding effect has not really got started.
 There is still a clear tendency for the curves at higher frequency to be spread out in their colour sequence, but this is superimposed on the peaks and dips associated with the Schelleng ripples.

 The combined message of these three plots is that the frequency spectrum of bridge force, and hence indirectly of the sound of the played note, is influenced in a systematic way by the two phenomena we have discussed.
 Bow force has an effect through the corner-rounding mechanism, and bow position has an effect through the pattern of ripples — recall also that the magnitude of ripples is influenced by the bow force.
 These two interacting effects are responsible for at least part of the “sound palette” available to a violinist .